Ted Dabrowski – President

 Before joining Wirepoints, John spent several years at the Illinois Policy Institute working as a public policy analyst.

 His areas of focus include public pensions, education finance and government budgeting.
-John’s inspiration for policy work comes from his father, who spent over 30 years working as a small business owner here in Illinois.
+John’s inspiration for policy work comes from his parents who ran a small business in Illinois for 30 years.